 Through Interactions for Peace, CPI Kenya seeks to educate children about the importance of peace among themselves and within the society in which they live.
-Children are the future generation in our society; as such, they should be taught and molded into the society that we envision for the future.
-CPI Kenya has embraced this concept and established the Interactions for Peace Program.
-This program teaches children about peace, its advantages and how to practice it and enforce it in their context and society in which they live in.
+Children are the future generation; as such, they should be taught and molded into the society that we envision for the future.
+CPI Kenya has embraced this concept and established the Interactions for Peace Program which teaches children about peace, its advantages, and how to practice and enforce it in their context and society in which they live in.

 It is CPI Kenya’s long-term goal to enroll all schools in Kenya in the Interactions for Peace program to ensure and maintain peace throughout the country.